CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 -------------------------------------------------------------------------------
 #### TODO:

-- Fork the challenge repo: [https://github.com/CraftAcademy/fizz_buzz_js_challenge](https://github.com/CraftAcademy/fizz_buzz_js_challenge)
-- Run the command 'bundle' in the project directory to ensure you have all the gems
+- Have a look at the [karma-jquery-jasmine_boilerplate](https://github.com/CraftAcademy/karma-jquery-jasmine_boilerplate) and fillow the instructions on **next section**.
-- Write your specs and implementation
+- Write your specs and implementation for the Fizz Buzz game as you did in the initial Ruby challenge - but in JavaScript
 - Be smart about using Git: commit and push often.
 Use feature branches.
-- Create a Pull Request as soon as possible
+- Submit your work in using the assignment section in this chapter.

 #### Review and reflect
 Compare this implementation to the Ruby version we wrote a while back during the prep-course.